accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Transformation

 Process managed automatically by the tool.
 There are two types of transformation:
-- content restructuring: transformation during which the input technology (e.g. HTML, XML...) is not modified at the output, the restructuring only modifies elements of the markup.
+- content restructuring: transformation during which the input format (e.g. HTML, XML...) is the same as the output one, the restructuring only modifies elements of the markup.
 For example: linearising a table, dividing a document into several pages.
-- content recoding: transformation during which the input technology is modified at the output (e.g. HTML to XHTML, HTML to PDF).
+- content recoding: transformation during which the input format is different of the output one (e.g. HTML to XHTML, HTML to PDF).
 This applies in particular to editing zones that use a different syntax to that which will be used for public display.

 #### Two-way voice communication application